SystemSpace/Compendium/compendium.rst

 What music do you like?
   I like Camellia, but only the less hardcore parts in between.
 I also like Jake Chudnow and that sort of stuff, VGM too.
 I think the music box is actually quite representative.

+Do you personally think you have schizophrenia or not?
+  Hmmm, well I would surely be able to be classified as one.
+You need two symptoms (of which at least 1 positive) which'd be depression (I have) and psychosis/delusions (which outsiders could say I have).
+It needs to have been going for longer than 6 months (well, it's been a year) and needs to not be caused by substance abuse (well, never used any so..)

 The Key
 -------